Books in World War II

-Responding to this need, the American Library Association, working with the USO and the American Red Cross, founded the National Defense Book Campaign in November 1941.
+Responding to this need, the American Library Association, working with the USO and the American Red Cross, founded the National Defense Book Campaign on November 8, 1941.
 The following month, after Pearl Harbor, the name was changed to the Victory Book Campaign.

-The first book drive started January 12, 1942.
+The first book drive started January 12, 1942 with the goal of collecting 10 million books in one month.
 Throughout the nation, people were urged to donate used books for the soldiers.
 Various groups collected the books, including the Red Cross, Boy Scouts, and Girl Scouts.
+A series of rallies were held at the New York Public Library, and publicity spread throughout the nation with posters and collection bins.
 Local libraries sorted the books, which were then sent to Army and Navy camps.

-In May 1943, the Army and Navy declared Victory Book Campaign books were no longer needed, and the program was shut down at the end of the year.
-Still, the campaign collected 18 million books, 11 million of which were distributed.
+In May 1943, the Army and Navy declared Victory Book Campaign books were no longer needed, and the program was shut down on December 31, 1943.
+Still, the campaign had collected 18 million books, 11 million of which were distributed.

 Armed Services Editions

 In March 1942, the Council on Books in Wartime was founded by 70 representatives of publishing houses.
 Starting in November 1942, the council’s War Book Panel promoted “Imperative” books for the nation to read together, books which promoted American ideals.

 Working with the armed services, they came up with an ingenious—and generous—plan.
 In July 1943, the Council of Books in Wartime signed a contract with the US military to produce special Armed Services Editions.
 Publishers allowed their books to be published in these editions, accepting only 1¢ royalty per volume, to be split between the publisher and the author.